Arjuna-sri/Arjuna-sri/README.md

 - 💞️ I’m looking to collaborate on Blackrock
 - 📫 How to reach me arjunasri555@gmail.com
 - 😄 Pronouns: she
-- ⚡ Fun fact: no fun just focus
+- ⚡ Fun fact: NO brain NO gain

 <!---
 Arjuna-sri/Arjuna-sri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.